ONSdigital/rm-case-service/casesvc/README.md

-See Case Frame Service in the WIKI : http://192.168.10.11/Case_Frame_Service
+See Case Service in the WIKI : http://192.168.10.11/Case_Frame_Service

 ## To build
-./mvnw clean install
+./mvnw clean site
+    - unit test coverage reports at /casesvc/target/site/cobertura/index.html

 ## To be able to log to file